Building a Comprehensive Data Privacy Programme: Four Actionable Steps for Technology Companies

 In a joint statement on the inquiry, FTC Commissioners Rohit Chopra, Rebecca Slaughter and Christine Wilson decried that despite the central role of prominent online platforms in our daily lives, the decisions that they make regarding consumers and consumer data remain shrouded in secrecy.
 “Critical questions about business models, algorithms, and data collection and use have gone unanswered,” the statement read.
 “Policymakers and the public are in the dark about what social media and video streaming services do to capture and sell users’ data and attention.
 It is alarming that we still know so little about companies that know so much about us.”

 Several countries including Brazil, Canada and South Africa have implemented comprehensive privacy regulations.
 In recent years, these efforts have been driven by the need to create stricter data privacy rules around new technological and market developments.
-Within the European Union, for example, Parliament is finalizing new rules governing the processing of information by electronic communications service providers.
+Within the European Union, for example, Parliament is finalising new rules governing the processing of information by electronic communications service providers.
 After more than four years of difficult negotiations, the European Council announced in February 2021 that member states have reached an agreement on the new ePrivacy regulations to replace the 20-year-old ePrivacy Directive.

 The ePrivacy regulations will cover electronic communications content transmitted using publicly available services and networks, and metadata related to the communication, as well as machine-to-machine data transmitted via a public network.
 In a statement, Pedro Nuno Santos, the president of the European Council, admitted the path to reaching an agreement has not been easy, but "we now have a mandate that strikes a good balance between solid protection of the private life of individuals and fostering the development of new technologies and innovation."

 Among these technologies, artificial intelligence is a growing area of focus.
 In March 2021, the Centre for Information Policy Leadership, a global data privacy and cybersecurity think tank, issued a white paper on how to implement a risk-based approach to AI regulation and compliance.
-With the intention of informing current EU discussions on the topic, the organization recommended, among other things, a regulatory framework focusing only on high-risk AI applications and a risk-based organizational accountability framework that calibrates AI requirements and compliance to the specific risks at hand.
+With the intention of informing current EU discussions on the topic, the organisation recommended, among other things, a regulatory framework focusing only on high-risk AI applications and a risk-based organisational accountability framework that calibrates AI requirements and compliance to the specific risks at hand.

 Conditions for a federal privacy law in the United States are now likely to be more favorable under the Biden administration.
 The incoming team, including several members who worked in the Obama administration, have experience working on privacy issues.
 Also, federal privacy legislation would be in keeping with Vice President Kamala Harris’ “track record and interest in privacy-related topics during her career as California attorney General and U.S. senator,” as The National Law Review notes.

-As California’s attorney general, Harris created the state’s Privacy Enforcement and Protection Unit in 2012 to regulate the collection, retention, disclosure, and destruction of private or sensitive information by individuals, organizations and the government.
+As California’s attorney general, Harris created the state’s Privacy Enforcement and Protection Unit in 2012 to regulate the collection, retention, disclosure, and destruction of private or sensitive information by individuals, organisations and the government.
 Prior to that, she helped forge an industry agreement among the nation’s leading mobile and social application platforms to increase privacy protections for consumers who use apps on their smartphones, tablets and other electronic devices.
 Apple, Amazon, Facebook, Google, Hewlett-Packard, Microsoft are among the platform companies that signed on to that agreement.

 There is also an expectation that the Biden administration can help smooth the path to negotiations with the European Commission over a new version of the EU-U.S. Privacy Shield.
-In 2020, the Court of Justice of the European Union declared the program invalid as a mechanism to comply with EU data protection requirements when transferring personal data from the EU to the United States.
+In 2020, the Court of Justice of the European Union declared the programme invalid as a mechanism to comply with EU data protection requirements when transferring personal data from the EU to the United States.

 Any work toward creating federal data privacy legislation in the United States is likely to take a back seat in 2021 while the new administration addresses the COVID-19 pandemic, its economic and societal impacts, and other pressing issues for the country.
 Given these priorities, the administration is likelier to kick off its privacy agenda in 2022.